Rate this page:

 |A resource for this plugin module.
 This element may be repeated.
 A 'resource' is a non-Java file that a plugin may need in order to operate.
 Refer to Adding Resources to your Project for details on defining a resource.|

 The pattern of the URL to match.
 This element may be repeated.

 The URL pattern format is used in Atlassian plugin types to map them to URLs.
 On the whole, the pattern rules are consistent with those defined in the Servlet 2.3 API.
 The following wildcards are supported:

-Filter will be triggered only for requests from the client
+Default: filter will be triggered only for requests from the client.

 Some information to be aware of when developing or configuring a Servlet Filter plugin module: